 In the meantime he contents himself by giving over what little spare time he has to his hobbies, such as his interest in manga cartoons and his enjoyment of fashion so that, as he puts it, his “pursuit of life will not be less than the British”.
 And off he goes, to continue that pursuit which, if it is as determined as his search for large-scale success in the UK construction market, is surely going to keep him a very satisfied man.

-Masterplanned by architecture practice Farrells, with structural engineering by AKT II, Phase 1 of the scheme comprises 1.2 million ft2 across 20 office buildings along the waterfront.
+Masterplanned by architecture practice Farrells, with structural engineering by AKT II and MEP and energy services by Hilson Moran, Phase 1 of the scheme comprises 1.2 million ft2 across 20 office buildings along the waterfront.
 The phase will also see two listed buildings refurbished into either a boutique hotel, a restaurant or an art gallery; Xu has not yet decided.
 Farrells also carried out detailed designs for this phase.

 Although ABP is privately run, the Chinese state is clearly supportive of its activity.
 Chinese contractor Citic Construction, a subsidiary of Citic Ltd, China’s largest conglomerate, was appointed as the main contractor on the project in 2015.
 Citic Ltd is itself 58% owned by Citic Group, a Chinese state-owned enterprise.
 After investor China Minsheng and ABP were unable to agree terms, Xu’s firm joined with Citic Construction to form an investment company – Citic-ABP Investment Ltd – which holds a 25% stake in ABP.